 This kind of mindset doesn’t come naturally, you must be intentional.

 Let me ask you what are your expectations?

-Looking into your priority, what expectation do you have of marriage.
+Looking into your priority, what expectations do you have of marriage.
 Every person who desires to get married has expectations.
 Some come with the expectation to be served, to be loved, to be taken care of and others come expecting someone to make them happy.

 A lot of married couples right now are fighting and frustrated because of unmet expectations.
-Most of them either they didn’t discuss these expectations or none of them is willing to make adjustment.
+Most of them either they didn’t discuss these expectations or none of them is willing to make an adjustment.

 The benefit of premarital counseling is that it will help you manage those expectations.
 We are not saying that expectations are bad, we are just saying that most people come with unrealistic expectations.
 It is important for a couple to discuss their expectation before marriage.